25 Low-Shedding Dog Breeds (With Pictures)

 Lifespan | 15–19 years |

-The Coton de Tulear is beloved for its happy-go-lucky attitude.
-Also known as the “Royal Dog of Madagascar,” this dog may treat you like royalty by following you all around the house.
+The Coton de Tulear is beloved for their happy-go-lucky attitude.
+Also known as the “Royal Dog of Madagascar,” they may treat you like royalty by following you all around the house.
 Coton de Tulear dogs are remarkably affectionate and eager to please, making them endearing companions.

 Their wavy double coat doesn’t produce a lot of loose hair but requires frequent maintenance.
-However, you can keep your pup in a short clip to minimize the time you spend maintaining their coat.
+However, you can keep your pup in a short clip to minimize the time it takes to maintain their coat.

 10. Havanese